fathomnet/fgvc-comp-2023/README.md

 ```

 ## Download
 Images are made available for download by the unique URLs in the COCO-formatted object detection annotation files.
 The download script can be run from the command line.
-To install the requirements with create a virtual environment running `python 3.9`:
+To install the requirements, create a virtual environment running `python 3.9`:

 ```
 $ conda create -n fgvc_test python=3.9 pip
 $ conda activate fgvc_test
 $ pip install -r requirements.txt
 ```

+To download the images, run the script from the command line:

 ```
 $ python download_images.py [PATH/TO/DATASET.json] --output [PATH/TO/IMAGE/DIRECTORY]